 Burnip v Birmingham City Council, Court of Appeal, 2012.

 This case concerned Roma children being shunted into ‘special’ schools for those with learning difficulties.
 The ECtHR confirmed that a difference in treatment may take the form of disproportionately prejudicial effects of a general policy or measure which, though couched in neutral terms, discriminates against a racial or ethnic group.
 Intent was not required.
-The court also talked about shifting the burden of proof: where the applicant established a rebuttable presumption that the effect of a measure or practice was discriminatory, the burden shifted to the State to show the difference in treatment is not discriminatory.
+The court also talked about shifting the burden of proof: where the claimant established a rebuttable presumption that the effect of a measure or practice was discriminatory, the burden shifted to the State to show that the difference in treatment is not discriminatory.

 Suggested distinction between Thlimennos and indirect discrimination

 In traditional indirect discrimination (above), an apparently neutral rule/practice adversely affects a particular group, and may be unlawful if unjustified.
-Elias LJ sees this is an application of the principle that like situations must be treated alike (somewhat conterintuitive, but see para 41 of the judgment).
+Elias LJ sees this is an application of the principle that like situations must be treated alike (somewhat conterintuitive, but see para 41 of his judgment).
 The rule as a whole is suspect, and it is the rule as a whole that must be justified.
 If it is not justified, it may not be possible to apply the rule to anyone.

 Example: An employer insists that employees be full-time.
 This requirement disproportionately has an adverse effect on women because they are more likely to have childcare responsibilities.
 Assuming the employer’s insistence on full-timers is not justified in the circumstances, it will therefore be indirect discrimination against women.
 However, it may then not be possible for the employer to apply the rule at all – it may be direct discrimination against men with childcare responsibilities to allow part-time working only for women with childcare responsibilities. .

-On the other hand, when it comes to treating difference appropriately within Thlimennos (above), as explained by Elias LJ the rule as a whole may serve a legitimate function and be justifiable in most circumstances.
+When it comes to treating difference appropriately within Thlimmenos (above), as explained by Elias LJ the rule as a whole may serve a legitimate function and be justifiable in most circumstances.
 However there is a failure to create a special rule for people such as the claimant.
 The special rule may take the form of an exemption to the general rule.
-As regards justification, the issue is not whether the rule as a whole is justified, but whether the failure to draw the distinction is justified.
-Claims may be for a form of indirect discrimination, in that the special rule may be sought for a characteristic related to the protected status (eg inThlimennos a special rule for pacifists, rather than religion itself).
+In considering justification, the issue is not whether the rule as a whole is justified, but whether the failure to draw the distinction is justified.
+Claims may be for a form of indirect discrimination, in that the special rule may be sought for a characteristic related to the protected status (eg in Thlimmenos a special rule for pacifists, rather than religion itself).